 When you begin school, be sure to read carefully through any course syllabi your professor provides, so you understand the expectations of the course right away.
 Again, meeting with your professor one-on-one in the U.S. is not only encouraged, but can help you in your courses too.

-Lastly, try and set academic goals for yourself.
-Goals can give you something to work toward, and they can also motivate you to perform better in school.
+Lastly, it’s a good idea for students to try and set academic goals for themselves.
+Goals can give students something to work toward, and they can also help with motivation wich results in better performance in school.
 Make sure the goals you set are specific enough for you to create a schedule and manage your time effectively.

 Are you a current or prospective student from the MENA region and want to share your experience as an international student in the U.S.?
 Apply to be part of our Student Ambassador Program!